 Met another mum at a local Greenwich playgroup this morning who’s just back from a year in Manhattan with two kids very similar ages to ours.
-I invited her round for tea and she’s reeled off lots of useful information, including fact that some New York schools require a chicken pox vaccination certificate.
+I invited her round for tea and she’s reeled off lots of useful information, including fact that some New York schools require a chickenpox vaccine certificate.

-I didn’t even know it was possible to get vaccinated.
-Only last week I saw a notice on the nursery doors warning of chicken pox going round, and thought “Oh goody, so they can get it young”.
-Surely a vaccination is much better.
+I didn’t even know it was possible to get a vaccine.
+Only last week I saw a notice on the nursery doors warning of chickenpox going round, and thought “Oh goody, so they can get it young”.
+Surely a vaccine is much better.
 Made some calls.
 Turns out it’s actually not possible to get it done in the UK anyway, since one of the two vaccines is no longer stocked here.

 For a full list of the vaccines usually given in New York, click here.

 C’s back in New York again this week.
 Massive rush to get all his laundry washed and ready for packing again.
 We’ve made a little recording of him reading The Gruffalo, to play to the girls at bedtime.
 They love it.
 And so do I.